Kudzu

 others.

-HERBS AND SUPPLEMENTS WITH HYPOGLYCEMIC POTENTIAL: Theoretically,
+HERBS AND SUPPLEMENTS WITH HYPOGLYCEMIC POTENTIAL:

-kudzu might lower blood glucose levels (13285, 13292, 57868,
+Theoretically, kudzu might lower blood glucose levels (13285,

-57951), and have additive effects when used with other herbs and
+13292, 57868, 57951), and have additive effects when used with

-supplements with hypoglycemic effects include alpha-lipoic acid,
+herbs and supplements with hypoglycemic effects include

-bitter melon, cassia cinnamon, chromium, devil's claw, fenugreek,
+alpha-lipoic acid, bitter melon, cassia cinnamon, chromium,

-Siberian ginseng, and others.
+ginseng, psyllium, Siberian ginseng, and others.

 HERBS WITH ESTROGENIC ACTIVITY: Theoretically, kudzu might have